This classic recipe for rosy quince jelly takes time and patience, but is well worth making. Quince are absolutely heady with fragrance and flavor.

 Quince is best known as the main ingredient in membrillo, a vividly hued paste that’s most popular in Spain as a accompaniment to cheese.
 It also makes an excellent jelly, because it’s so rich in pectin that it needs little else to set up into a delicate, spreadable condiment.

 What’s more, if you boil the fruit with water to extract the juice, you will still have a great deal of pulp leftover, which can become part of a jam or sauce.
 I combined mine with four cups of cranberries and now have four pints of tart, floral sauce, some of which is headed straight for our Thanksgiving table (that recipe will be up tomorrow).

 You could also use that pulp to kickstart a batch of this quince butter.

 Yesterday, I took four different varieties of my preserves to a cheese tasting that my friend Tenaya organized.
 Let me tell you, this quince jelly was so, so good paired with a Spanish goat cheese called Idiazabal (please don’t ask me to pronounce it).
 With Thanksgiving coming up, I can also imagine it smeared on a piece of leftover turkey to very pleasing results.

-The recipe I used is after the jump.
+The recipe I used is below.
 Since there’s no additional pectin here, you can scale the recipe up or down as needed.
 However, I wouldn’t increase the size of the recipe too, too much, as it will then take more time to cook the jelly to the correct temperature.

 - 7 quinces